 2. Utilize calls to action

 You may not realize it, but even as a non-profit association it is your job to persuade your audience – persuade them to become a paid member, make donations, embrace your mission, and stay involved.
 In order to see results, you have to motivate your audience.
 Even people who are interested in your association may need a little push at times.
 This can be as easy as utilizing call-to-action buttons and graphics as well as copy that is action-oriented.
-These call-to-action tactics are known to improve conversion rates and get your audience to complete the desired action.
 When you use action-oriented language, you create a sense of urgency for the user, which in turn makes them likely to act upon that feeling.
 Keep in mind that the text on the buttons should be short and to the point.
 It is important to also consider the location and color of your call-to-action button or graphic.
 You want to make sure that your button has enough contrast from the rest of the page so it will grab a visitor’s attention.
 The button should be placed where it is easily visible while also fitting in with the rest of the content on the page.

 Here are a few examples: